Versailles Day Trips from Paris

 Discover Versailles and its gardens with a specialized guide.
 You will be taken by private bus from Paris.

-With this guided tour of Versailles you will join the group from one of the three pick-up points that the bus has in the city of Paris and arrive directly to Versailles, where you can skip the queues at the Palace thanks to the tickets included in this option.
+With this tour to Versailles from Paris you will join the group from one of the three pick-up points that the bus has in the city of Paris and you will arrive directly to Versailles, where you can skip the queues at the Palace thanks to the tickets included in this option.
 Once inside, you will walk through the rooms with your guide, who will tell you the anecdotes and best kept secrets of the Palace and its construction.

 You will also take a tour of its impressive gardens, fountains, statues, flowers, colors ... a real wonder.